 For every region, there seems to be a grape (Vitis spp.) that will prosper.
-Depending on the species, grapes are hardy in U.S. Department of Agriculture plant hardiness zones 2 to 10.
-No matter what the variety, it's best to transplant grapes when the vines are dormant but the ground isn't frozen.
-Along with early spring, late fall can be ideal transplanting weather, especially in warmer climates.
+No matter what the variety, transplanting grapes in fall or early spring when the vines are dormant but the ground isn't frozen is best, though transplanting grape vines in summer is not impossible if you're moving them out of pots.
 Be sure to check that cold snaps or storms -- especially those with high winds -- aren't anticipated as transplanting time nears.
+Depending on the species and cultivar, grapes are hardy in U.S. Department of Agriculture plant hardiness zones 2 to 10.

 If you're moving grapes from one part of your property to another, begin prepping the vines several months before the transplant by preparing the root system.
 If you have a choice, look for younger vines, which bounce back more quickly when moved.
 Prune the root ball by driving a sharp spade in a circular pattern, about 1 foot in diameter, from the base of each vine.
 This step encourages the formation of callus tissue that will eventually develop new roots after transplanting.

 Digging the vines from their first location is the most labor-intensive part of the process.
 That's especially true if you're moving older vines, which can be several feet across, as well as heavy to lift and transport.
 Set the dug-up roots onto a large swath of burlap fabric in order to drag it to your new location, or lift it into a vehicle for transport.
-Ideally, you will have already dug the new holes for your grapevines, to lessen the amount of time the roots are exposed to open air and help prevent grape vine transplant shock.
+Ideally, you will have already dug the new holes to lessen the amount of time the roots are exposed to open air and help prevent grape vine transplant shock.

-Once you bring the vine transplant to your planting site, set it in the hole.
-If the roots don't have enough room to spread out, widen the hole.
-This is also a good time to prune away any roots that are longer than the others, or that appear broken.
-Once you've set the vine in the hole, back-filled with soil and watered the area generously, trim the above-ground parts to a single cane with two to four buds.
+After you've set the vine in the hole, back-filled with soil and watered the area generously, trim the above-ground parts above the graft to a single cane with two to four buds.
 This cane should be tied to a stake or the lower part of the trellis once it is tall enough.